jones58/typespotting/README.md

     - In sketching out the site, I made several choices:
       - Base the scoring system on 300 minus the time in seconds since the game begins.
 This would keep the UI clean and give a simple scoring system - each photo out of the twenty would take 10 seconds or less for the user to guess, or they'd get a negative score.
         - Extra minus points (5) for clicking the wrong place.
       - Make all the images square and design for mobile first.
 Hence the position of the design in the centre of the page.
-Desktop users could enjoy the negative space and bold colours of my ten colour schemes.
+Desktop users could enjoy the negative space and bold colours of my nine colour schemes.
       - Make text aligned to horizontal axis, for easy button placement.
 Then the buttons invisible (use border solid to help place them maybe)
       - Use touch/click as user input - since I want this to work on both mobile and desktop, i'll go for clicking over keyboard inputs.